 Visual Studio Team Services provided by Microsoft helps teams plan better, code together, and ship faster.
 You can code in any IDE and language, for any target platform.
 Various tools and plugins can be downloaded to customize it to your project requirements.

 Key Features:

+Supports wide variety of tools including Visual Studio, Eclipse or any other tool available.

+Comes with unlimited free, private repos (including Git repos)

-Kanban and scrum boards available for better planning and project management
+Planning boards and tools available for Agile and even Kanban projects

-Unlimited Git and TFVC repos

-Hosted builds

-Automated release pipelines for better release planning

-Test and build commits before merging code to avoid build fails
+Automatically compile and test apps in cloud to avoid build failures

-Built-in tasks and templates for setting up CI and CD to an Azure web app

 Bamboo

 Bamboo is a CI server being used by software teams worldwide to automate the process of release management for applications and general software, it allows teams to establish a streamlined pipeline of build delivery.
 Mobile developers can deploy their apps back to the Apple Store or Google Play automatically.
 Being the Atlassian tool, it has the native support for JIRA and BitBucket and you can even import your Jenkins configurations into the Bamboo easily.

 Key Features:

-Bamboo can be used with Docker, AWS, and S3; it works out of the box with all of your favorite coding language

-Custom deployment projects to archive the history of each of your release version

-Detailed outline of your code history before you deploy, helping you understand the progress you’re making

-Compatible with Bitbucket and JIRA for a comprehensive CI experience

-With per-environment permissions, developers and QA can deploy to their own environments on demand while production stays locked down
+Unlike Jenkins, Bamboo has built-in Git branching workflows

+Because it is built by Atlassian, it has built-in integration for Jira and BitBucket

+Bamboo also supports automated merging to avoid conflicts and difference in working branch and master branch

+Test Automation in Bamboo makes a continuous flow from build to test and goes to even releasing the application to customer when ready

+Built in support for Jira makes bug tracking in the specific release and even builds automated and easily trackable

 Using TeamCity with Xamarin for CICD